STEMS: Spatial-Temporal Enhanced Safe Multi-Agent Coordination for Building Energy Management: Introduction

 The remainder of this paper is organized as follows.
-Section II reviews related work in building energy management, spatial-temporal modeling, and safe multi-agent RL.
-Section III formulates the problem and presents our system model for coordinated building energy management.
-Section IV details our proposed spatial-temporal graph representation learning framework and safety-constrained multi-agent RL algorithm.
-Section V presents comprehensive experimental results and analysis on real-world building energy datasets.
-Section VI concludes the paper and discusses future research directions.
+Section II presents the system model and methodology, including problem formulation, the spatial-temporal graph representation learning framework, and the safety-constrained multi-agent RL algorithm.
+Section III presents experimental settings and comprehensive results on real-world building energy datasets.
+Section IV reviews related work, and Section V concludes the paper and discusses future research directions.